Officers

 gws@ewbncsu.org

-Jakob Triemstra (he/him) – Sierra Leone Renewable Energy Project Lead
+Jakob Triemstra (he/him) – Sierra Leone Renewable Energy Project Co-Lead

 slre@ewbncsu.org

 I’ve always been interested in solar energy generation, and back in Fall 2020 the Sierra Leone Renewable Energy project offered me a chance to explore my interest while contributing to a meaningful cause.
-Engineers Without Borders has changed the way I think about serving others and introduced me to some of the most impressive and motivated individuals at NC State.
-When I’m not working on EWB, I’m playing in the marching band, writing music, listening to my vinyl collection, or playing pickleball behind Carmichael.
+Engineers Without Borders has changed the way I think about serving others and introduced me to some of the most impressive and motivated I know.
+When I’m not working on EWB, I’m playing in the marching band, listening to my vinyls, or playing pickleball behind Carmichael.

 local_projects@ewbncsu.org